taskcontrols/js-taskcontrol/README.md

 </p>

 # taskcontrol (js-taskcontrol)

-    Create named shared / isolated workflow task controls, and run them with respective before/after middlewares
+##### Workflow Automation Library with support for Concurrent or Event based processes or activities in Local/Network Automation Tasks, including CI/CD activities.

-taskcontrol (js-taskcontrol) is a python library to create tasks in and based on named workflow controls.
-It allows middlewares before and after each task. taskcontrol can run single or multiple tasks at a task run invocation.
+* `taskcontrol (py-taskcontrol)` is a python library to create tasks in and based on named workflow controls.
+It allows middlewares before and after each task with support for concurrent processing. taskcontrol can run single or multiple tasks during task invocation/runs.

-It provides a simple decorator called `workflow` that takes the name, task_instance, task_order, shared, before, after arguments to set up the named workflow controls.

-It also provides methods to create a plugin and work with tasks as a module and/or pre-created ordered task list.
+* It provides a simple decorator called `workflow` that takes arguments to set up the named workflow controls.
+It also provides methods to create a plugin and allow working with tasks as a module and/or pre-created ordered task list.
+Taskcontrol allows for scaling of plugin development with various utilities like authentication, logging, concurrency, sockets, events, publisher-subscriber architectures, webhooks, client-server http api servers etc.

 # Features